Follow Future Movies on Twitter

-Mambo Italiano Movie Review
+Mambo Italiano Review

 Mambo Italiano had me laughing out loud.
 Even the stereotyping was endearing rather than irritating.
 Witty and fresh it differed from other rom com feelgood traditional-family-meets-modern living dramas.
 Perhaps the difference was this film didn't over-fripperise its serious side, as do so many films in their attempts not to put the audience off.